HieuNguyenTrong/HieuNg.github.io/_posts/2018-12-17-Training-a-simple-CNN-model-to-classify-a-cat-or-a-dog.md

-"""
-@Descr: Train a simple model for classifying a cat or a dog
+Train a simple model for classifying a cat or a dog
-@Created Date:
-@Modified Date: 2018 Dec 03
-@author: Hieu.NguyenTrong
-"""

 # Building the CNN
-# importing the Keras libraries and packages
+# Importing the Keras libraries and packages
 from keras.models import Sequential from keras.layers import Convolution2D
 from keras.layers import MaxPooling2D